bitterjug/devjournal-crypto/devjournal.markdown

 - To put the placeholders in the right place the parent object should be the context for rendering the template.

+## 2014-02-26 17:09 Wednesday

+- I'm guessing that this becomes a base view, i.e. its render is rendering a template with `this.model` as the context.